microsoft/language-server-protocol/specification.md

 #### Response Message

-Response Message sent as a result of a request.
+A Response Message sent as a result of a request.
 If a request doesn't provide a result value the receiver of a request still needs to return a response message to conform to the JSON RPC specification.
 The result property of the ResponseMessage should be set to `null` in this case to signal a successful request.

 ```typescript
 interface ResponseMessage extends Message {